Pylons/pyramid/docs/designdefense.rst

 Ian Bicking asserts that the way :mod:`repoze.bfg` uses a Zope interface to represent an HTTP request method adds too much indirection for not enough gain.
-We agreed in general, and for this reason, :mod:`repoze.bfg` version 1.1 adds :term:`view predicate` and :term:`route predicate` modifiers to view configuration.
+We agreed in general, and for this reason, :mod:`repoze.bfg` version 1.1 added :term:`view predicate` and :term:`route predicate` modifiers to view configuration.
 Predicates are request-specific (or :term:`context` -specific) matching narrowers which don't use interfaces.
 Instead, each predicate uses a